TheArturthur/CoppermindScraper/Cosmere/Alethkar.md

   The Vorin Havah
 #### Feminine Fashion
 The Vorin Havah is a very common form of clothing amongst Lighteyed women in Alethkar.
 It is formfitting through the bust, shoulders, and waist, and has a flowing skirt; fitting with Vorin ideals, these Havah have a long left sleeve, hiding their [[Safehand\|safehand]].
 These sleeves often have a pouch to store belongings known as a safepouch.
 Havah are often made of brightly coloured silk, which is thin enough to allow women to easily grip objects with their safehand, when necessary.
-Havah often have elaborate embroidery, often taking the form of multifarious designs, hatchings, and stylized glyphs.
+An ancient style of clothing, now only used in weddings, has a very loose fit, and drooping sleeves, as well as a graceful drape.
+Havah often have elaborate embroidery, sometimes taking the form of multifarious designs, hatchings, and stylized glyphs.
+The colors on a piece of clothing also have meaning, on at least some occasions, and the color red stands for luck.
 Lighteyed women often arrange their hair high in a complex series of braids secured by four steel spikes.
 These hair-spikes are considered to be traditional in Alethi culture.
 Some women deign to use different metals, such as gold, to construct these spikes; some even choose to wear a different number of spikes in their hair, such as six.
 Sometimes hair-spikes are designed to resemble Shardblades.
+Some women also wear intricate headdresses, which are generally woven into their braids.
+These headdresses might be for special occasions however.
 Darkeyed women tend to wear simpler clothing, and tend to wear gloves on their safehand rather than large sleeves.
 This is done so that they are able to more easily perform household duties.
 Wearing a glove on the safehand in this manner is seen as immodest and an inherent sign of lower class, and therefore is not typically practiced by lighteyes.
+Some darkeyed women also cut their fingers out of the glove.
 It is common for prostitutes to dress with their safehand uncovered.

 ### Cuisine
 Like other Vorin nations, they practice a gendered division in cuisine between genders.
 Masculine food is often heavily spiced.
 Feminine food is made up of fruit and is often very sweet.
 However, as always, ardents are immune to these gender norms and can eat whatever they wish.